stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 ### Expand Input

-The before RTL generation we have GIMPLE.
+Before RTL generation we have GIMPLE.
 Below is the content of `func.c.232t.optimized` the last of the tree passes before RTL conversion.
-An important tree passes is [Static Single Assignment](https://en.wikipedia.org/wiki/Static_single_assignment_form) (SSA) I don't go into it here, but it is what makes us have so many variables, note that each variable will be assigned only once, this helps simplify the tree for analysis and later RTL steps like register allocation.
+An important tree pass is [Static Single Assignment](https://en.wikipedia.org/wiki/Static_single_assignment_form) (SSA) I don't go into it here, but it is what makes us have so many variables, note that each variable will be assigned only once, this helps simplify the tree for analysis and later RTL steps like register allocation.